The Economist's Decline

 The reputation gained by economists has been a remarkable feat of PR; a branding job like no other.
 Quite how it developed remains a mystery, some inexplicable sleight-of-hand.
 Its consequence, however, is far easier to discern: in the minds of many, economics came to be thought of as a science.
 Removed from its rough prediction roots, it became a discipline of watertight theory, with a methodology capable of unearthing indisputable truths.

 Economists, so the story goes, had successfully grasped the essence of human behaviour: rational, and, therefore, highly predictable.
 With this discovery, an age-old question whose answer for millennia had eluded humanity was finally laid to rest.
 Where philosophers, psychologists, and sociologists had failed, economists had struck gold.
 They had cracked it.
-As a corollary, imperfect theories - as economic theories inherently are - were treated like laws of nature, like facts, and confidence among economists erred towards hubris.
-A sense of exclusivity pervaded the field: an unspoken agreement that outsiders were unwelcome, and their contributions unneeded.
+As a result, imperfect theories - as economic theories inherently are - started to be treated as laws of nature, like facts, and confidence among economists erred towards hubris.
+A sense of exclusivity pervaded the field, an unspoken agreement that outsiders were unwelcome, and their contributions unneeded.
 Economists preferred to work in isolation, adding to what they saw as a body of incrementally growing objective knowledge.
 When called upon, politicians typically assimilated their prescriptions - who were they to contest it? - and a docile public simply stood by, watching on in ignorant bliss.

 How could it be any other way?
 To the untrained, the language of economists is enough to render any growth-guaranteeing model incomprehensible.
 Indeed, the extent that their work is misunderstood is shocking - Brits were famously unable to distinguish debt from deficit despite enduring waves of austerity justified, in part, by both.
 Thus, for much of their legitimacy economists have relied upon blind faith, an investment the masses have, for a long time, been more than happy to make.
 It’s basically a science after all!